Diffusion Path Samplers via Sequential Monte Carlo: Diffusion Path Sequential Monte Carlo

-where $\varphi_{k,x}: \mathbb{R}^d \to\mathbb{R}^d$ is a vector-valued test function (choices of which can be judiciously made as we will discuss in Section~\ref{subsec:score_estimation}) and $\varrho_{t_k/T,x}$ is the posterior distribution defined in \eqref{eq:posterior_distribution}.
-The time-varying expression in \eqref{eq:score_test_function} naturally suggests an \gls{smc} scheme that evolves samples according to $(\varrho_{t_k/T,x})_{k=0}^{K}$, allowing Monte Carlo estimates for the score.
-To this end, we introduce a general SMC framework.
+where $\varphi_{k,x}: \mathbb{R}^d \to\mathbb{R}^d$ is a vector-valued test function (choices of which can be judiciously made as we will discuss in Section~\ref{subsec:score_estimation}) and $\varrho_{t_k,x}$ is the posterior distribution defined in \eqref{eq:posterior_distribution}.
+The time-varying expectation in \eqref{eq:score_test_function} naturally suggests an \gls*{smc} scheme for score estimation, which we describe next.